 Welcome to the Foundation Stage class page.
-Miss Birch is our Class Teacher and Mrs Ball and Mrs Handforth are our class Teaching Assistants.
+Miss Birch is our Class Teacher and Mrs Ball, Miss Reid and Mrs Handforth are our class Teaching Assistants.
 Here you can find lots of information about the Foundation Stage as well as keeping up to date with all of the exciting things that we get up to throughout the school year.

-The topics for the Summer Term are detailed below:
+The topics for the Spring Term are detailed below:

 We really encourage the sharing of books for enjoyment in school and we would like that to be continued at home.
 Regular practice really does make a huge difference to children's progress in reading, as does talking about what has been read with someone at home too.
 It would be great if you could share your child's book daily and sign their Home School Diary to let us know they have read, even if the book hasn't been completed.

 PE will take place on Wednesdays and Fridays in the Foundation Stage.
 We would really like your child to have the appropriate PE kit in school for each half term.
 The correct PE kit consists of: a white t-shirt, navy shorts and plimsolls for indoor sports.
-A tracksuit is an optional extra for outdoor activities, when the weather is colder.
+A tracksuit is an optional extra for outdoor activities, when the weather is colder (we will not go outside if it is very cold or wet though).
 Please ensure that all items of PE kit, including your child's kit bag, is clearly named.